OpenMDAO/POEMs/POEM_006/POEM_006.md

 POEM ID: 003
-Title: Re work the user interaction in the N2 diagram
+Title: Re-work the user experience in the N2 diagram
 Authors: [hschilling]
 Competing POEMs: [N/A]
 Related POEMs: [N/A]